domschrei/theremin/manual.md

     bash build.sh

-inside the application's root folder, which should let an executable called `theremin` appear.
+inside the application's root folder, which should let an executable called `theresa` appear.

-Now, with `brickd` still running, you can execute the application (`./theremin`) and play Theremin!
-(If the program doesn't launch but instead complains about a missing library, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theremin`.)
+Now, with `brickd` still running, you can execute the application (`./theresa`) and play Theremin!
+(If the program doesn't launch but instead complains about a missing library, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theresa`.)

 The USB foot switch should be plug-and-play; for correct input mapping, see the [foot switch](#foot-switch) subsection.